Force over Distance: Chapter 28

 “Could you give us an example?”
 Carter asked Rush.

-With a kaleidoscopic shift in what was flowing through the lattice of his firewall, Rush dimmed the room lights, then restored them to normal levels.
+With a kaleidoscopic shift in what was flowing through the lattice of his firewall, Rush dimmed and restored the room lights.

 “That?”
 Carter said.
 “That was your example?”

-“Well I’m hardly going to drop the ship out of FTL for you.”
+“Well I’m hardly about to drop the ship out of FTL for you.”
 Rush shook his hair back.
 “What d’you want?”

 “You misunderstand,” Carter said.
 “Dimming the lights in one room on a ship this size is extremely impressive.
 It indicates a fine level of control and implies a high degree of integration between you and Destiny.”